 Blue, red, and brown bars indicate the population designation for Patagonia B-Holarctic, Patagonia A, and West China, respectively.
 The scale bar represents divergence time in thousands of years (kya).

-Figure S12.
-The recombinant TTH27L.1 MLS1 gene sequence is likely an artifact.
+S12 Fig. The recombinant TTH27L.1 MLS1 gene sequence is likely an artifact.